christian759/voting-bricks/README.md

 *Installation--Clone the repository:*
 - git clone https://github.com/christian759/voting-bricks.git
-- cd blockchain-voting-system
+- cd voting-bricks

 *Build the project:*
 - go build
+- go install

 *Run the application:*
-- ./blockchain-voting-system
+- ./voting-bricks
 - Follow the prompts to enter your name and vote for a candidate.
 - Repeat the voting process until all votes are cast.
 - The program will display the candidate with the most supporters.